 You will learn how to effectively control, maintain and develop information technology systems.

 Working in teams and individually, you will create commercial applications that apply acquired theories to the creation, administration and development of databases as well as database-driven mobile, web and desktop applications.
 Project management skills will prepare you to work effectively in large IT departments and complete large projects efficiently.
 In addition to building your collaborative and teamwork skills, this program will teach you how to best market yourself to prospective employers in today's competitive job market.
 You will have the opportunity to demonstrate problem-solving skills and insights in your field of concentration with a capstone project.

 Upon successful completion of the program, a graduate will:

-Graduates may qualify for full-time and freelance employment as enterprise software developers; junior and intermediate software developers; enterprise programmers for e-commerce; web programmers; intranet, extranet and database developers; or database administrators in corporate, small- and medium-sized businesses, government, entertainment, education, healthcare and the not-for-profit sector.
+Graduates may qualify for full-time and freelance employment as enterprise software developers; junior and intermediate software developers; enterprise programmers; web developers; database developers; database administrators; big data developers; business intelligence report developers; data warehouse developers; mobile app developers in corporate, small- and medium-sized businesses, government, entertainment, education, health care and the not-for-profit sector.

 Oracle Certified Professional (OCP)

 This program is recognized by Oracle as a Workforce Development Partner.
 Some courses within the program support preparation for the certification exams and application for the Oracle Certified Professional (OCP) designation.